 The short answer is: probably not.

-Most integral garage conversions do typically fall under Permitted Development, meaning planning permission is not required.
+Most integral garage conversions will usually fall under Permitted Development, meaning planning permission is not required.
 However, it is still best to check with your local authority.
+Resi estimates that only 10% of garage conversions will require planning permission.

 If you live in a conservation area or in a listed building, you will almost certainly need planning permission.
 It is also worth checking for any planning conditions attached to the house or garage when constructed (i.e, the garage has to remain as parking) before beginning works as an application will need to be submitted to remove the conditions.